Documenting rare and recovering wildlife

 To become a wildlife monitoring volunteer, please contact monitoring (at) conservationnw.org.
 Please note that because of tremendous interest in this program, new volunteer opportunities are limited at this time.

 Rights to photos acquired through the Citizen Wildlife Monitoring Project are reserved to Conservation Northwest.
 Photos are available for approved use by request: communications (at) conservationnw.org

 Scroll to the bottom of this page to view field season reports.
 Our latest report (2016) is also available as a flipbook.

 Helpful wildlife monitoring links

-- Get the latest news on wildlife monitoring in this January 2016 blog post
+- Read about our 2015 wildlife monitoring season in this January 2016 blog post

 - Please scroll to the bottom of this page for our full field season reports dating back to 2006